-Ask your staff to read a specific book, listen to a particular podcast, or watch a video, then reflect on it together, and brainstorm the implications on your business.
+Ask your employees to read a specific book, listen to a particular podcast, or watch a video, then reflect on it together, and brainstorm the implications on your business.

 Organize 1-day staff rotations.
-For instance, send your accountants with your sales people, and your sales people with your accountants, so they better understand each other's jobs, and recognize each other's challenges.
+For instance, send your accountants with your sales people, and your sales people with your marketing team, so they better understand each other's jobs, and recognize each other's challenges.

 Create your own internal conferences.
 Based on the model of TEDx or Nerd Night for example, give the stage to your staff to present and discuss a particular topic - business related or not - to their colleagues.

-Use coaching to grow your staff.
-Coaching is about guiding and listening through questioning techniques, it is not about telling.
+Develop your coaching skills to grow your staff.
 Speak less and listen more.
+Coaching is about guiding and listening through questioning techniques, it's not about telling.

 Training is not a cost, it is an investment.

-If you understand the importance of investing in your staff, and would like guidance, book a free coaching session with me.
+If you understand the importance of investing in your staff, why don't you check out my training courses?